sciencebox/charts/README.md

 After updating the dependencies, in order to deploy the charts on minikube we have the installation scripts available [here](https://github.com/sciencebox/mboxed#quick-setup) in a dedicated repository.

-## Work-Around

-Currently, the `redirect_uris` in the [identifier_registration.yaml](https://github.com/sciencebox/charts/blob/devel-2/sciencebox/values.yaml#L393) file are hardcorded and not yet templated.
-They should be replaced with the `${HOSTNAME}` of the machine running the minikube cluster, because the ingress is configured to route the hostname.